-- 9.1 The consent holder shall employ or otherwise engage person(s) to manage the project and implement the conditions of this consent, which includes ensuring that all monitoring information is gathered and disseminated is consistent with the EMMP and in compliance with the conditions of this consent. - 9.2 To achieve condition 9.1, the consent holder shall establish a CHPT which has the necessary expertise to carry out the following: - 9.2.1 Prepare monitoring reports required under conditions 7.10, 7.23 and7.25 and circulate it to the TAG and the Consent Authority as required; - 9.2.2 Continually examine the monitoring data to ensure the appropriate information is being gathered; and
+- 9.1 The consent holder shall employ or otherwise engage person(s) to manage the project and implement the conditions of this consent, which includes ensuring that all monitoring information is gathered and disseminated is consistent with the EMMP and in compliance with the conditions of this consent. - 9.2 To achieve condition 9.1, the consent holder shall establish a CHPT which has the necessary expertise to carry out the following: - (a) Prepare monitoring reports required under conditions 7.10, 7.23 and7.25 and circulate it to the TAG and the Consent Authority as required; - (b) Continually examine Assess the monitoring data to ensure the it meets requirements and appropriate information is continually being gathered; and

-9.2.3 Ensuring the dredging contractor has all turbidity monitoring information so that any adaptive management actions are completed in a timely manner.
+(c) Ensureing that the dredging contractor has access to all turbidity monitoring information and that any adaptive management actions are completed being initiated and implemented in a timely manner.